Perukii/cairo_picker/README.md

 ___

-cairo_picker offers all cairo lovers the most minimum enviroument for window programming using only cairo.
+cairo_picker offers all cairo lovers the most minimum enviroument for window programming using cairo only.